FoxxMD/crowdsecBench/README.md

   * Randomized path (`RANDOMIZE=true`)
   * Randomized User-Agent

-Additionally, the bash script [`bench.sh`](/bench.sh) can be used to orchestrate the load call, monitor the crowdsec process, and create a .png plot of CPU/memory using [`psrecord`](https://github.com/astrofrog/psrecord), if it installed.
+Additionally, the bash script [`bench.sh`](/bench.sh) can be used to orchestrate the load call, monitor the crowdsec process, and create a .png plot of CPU using [`goeffel`](https://github.com/jgehrcke/goeffel), if it installed.

 # Usage